Bases

 snuff out the sight of the feet upon which I did so,

-while that of her knelt down close to the waters ahead
+while the image of her crouching down close to the waters ahead

 branded a scar into me more pronounced